 On their own, Shared Projects don't do much else.
 They don't have any project settings and they don't even get compiled on their own.
 The magic happens when a Shared Project is referenced by a regular project, because all the files contained in the shared project now get compiled (or otherwise used, if they aren't code files) in the real project.

 For example, you could have a solution with an iOS project, an Android project and a Windows Phone project, to build three versions of your app for these three platforms.
 These projects would all contain platform-specific stuff – your iOS project would have view controller code and storyboards, the Android project would have layout files and Activities, and so on.
 But you would add a forth project, a shared project, that contains all the backend code you want to share between the platforms.
 Your networking code, your business logic, etc.

 You'd maintain those shared files in one place, but they'd get compiled into all three projects, so that their code will end up running on all platforms.

 Creating a Shared Project

 Elements comes with a template to create an empty shared project.
-Due to the wayare presented in the IDEs, the template shows under each of the four languages (and in the case of Fire, platforms) but the resulting shared project will be identical no matter wich version you pick, because shared projects are not specific to a platform or language, themselves.
+Due to the wayare presented in the IDEs, the template shows under each of the five languages (and in the case of Fire, platforms) but the resulting shared project will be identical no matter wich version you pick, because shared projects are not specific to a platform or language, themselves.